GRANULA DATA

 Granula is a data collection and analysis tool which enables clients conduct paid surveys and respondents earn points using seamless, agile and lightweight platforms on their web and mobile devices.

-I lead the product design for this project and worked with a frontend developer, backend developer and a product owner.
+I led the product design for this project and worked with a frontend developer, backend developer and a product owner.

 View Website